 Women in Media Awards winners (Credit: Ashly Covington)

-When taking over from the series’ established DP, Jeffrey Jur ASC, she spoke of putting “her own stamp” on the show, while balancing that with the visual “rules” that have already been established.
+When taking over from the series’ established DP, Jeffrey Jur ASC, she spoke of putting “her own stamp” on the show, while balancing that with the visual “rules” that had already been established.

 In hiring her own crew, she specifically mentioned “the British system” (not covered by the IATSE agreement!) where “people are negotiating their deals individually with each production.
 The crew goes where the money is.
 There isn’t this loyalty to a show or a DP, per se.
 They have to kind of jump ship .”